Updated: 27 Mar 2026

 LIST OF PARTIES

-Contact person’s name, position, and contact details: As detailed in the signature section in the PSA.
+Contact person’s name, position, and contact details: As provided by Customer during account registration on the Radiant Science platform.

-Activities relevant to the data transferred under these Clauses: Processing the Personal Data in order to provide the Company Services as detailed in the PSA and Order Form.
+Activities relevant to the data transferred under these Clauses: Processing the Personal Data in order to provide the Company Services as detailed in the Agreement.

-Contact person’s name, position, and contact details: As detailed in the signature section of the PSA.
+Contact person’s name, position, and contact details: Felix Geilert, info@radiantscience.io

-Activities relevant to the data transferred under these Clauses: Processing of Personal Data in order to provide the Company Services as detailed in the PSA and Order Form.
+Activities relevant to the data transferred under these Clauses: Processing of Personal Data in order to provide the Company Services as detailed in the Agreement.

 DESCRIPTION OF TRANSFER